Ryan D. Smith

 I was born about 30 miles north of Philadelphia in the suburb of Doylestown in February of 1991, and ever since I learned how to speak, sports have been at the foreground of my entire life.

-Even in their rough years in the mid-1990s, the Philadelphia Phillies were my first sports love, and when I reached the realization I would never be a star athlete, I knew I had to keep myself involved in sports elsewhere.
+Even in their rough years in the mid-1990s, the Philadelphia Phillies were my first sports love, and when I reached the realization that I would never be a star athlete, I knew I had to keep myself involved in sports elsewhere.

 In 2005, after the NHL lockout, my love for hockey skyrocketed.
-Since that day, I have had one sole dream: to put on the headset for an NHL franchise.
+Since that day, I have had one dream: to put on the headset for an NHL franchise.

 I chose to attend Penn State in 2009 because of the numerous opportunities made available to students from day one.
 I immediately joined ComRadio and by my freshman year's conclusion, I had risen to become a Sports Director.
 I broadcasted Penn State football, basketball, lacrosse, baseball, and ice hockey.
 We had a staff of well over 100 members; the directors trained them while overseeing day-to-day operations at the station and maintaining staff schedules.